tstanford/bookmark-homepage/project/feature.md

 - admin view: show the time of the users last activity

-- admin view: don't allow an admin user to be deleted

 - create some basic react tests and run them as part of pipeline

 - experiment with different view types: list, small icons, large icons etc..
 Can we allow the user the customise this per folder?